joseserranoexo/exo-design-system/projects/design-system-demo/src/assets/components/snackbars/snackbars.md

 ![notification_1](assets/components/snackbars/img/04.png)

-- Time Counter aligns to the right with nav-bar layout and show always fixed sm space (24 dp) below nav-bar.
+- Snackbar aligns to the right with nav-bar layout and show always fixed sm space (24 dp) below nav-bar.
 Once user scrolls down it fixes sm space below screen top.

-- If it would be other floating element at same place, Time Counter shows fixed sm space (24 dp) over it.
+- If it would be other floating element at same place, Snackbar shows fixed sm space (24 dp) below it.

+- Snackbar messages shouldn’t have more than 40 text characters.

+- These Snackbars shouldn’t disappear until user interacts with the button on it, but they do once user navigates to another page

+- For mobile devices (<600 dp) Snackbars show full-width and fixed at the bottom of the screen.
+They should have no more than 3 text lines.

 ![notification_1_tip2](assets/components/snackbars/img/05.png)

-- For mobile devices Snackbars show full-width below nav-bar.
-Once user scrolls down, it fixes at the top of the screen.
+- For some seconds a Snackbar in mobile can live together with another.
+The newest one shows over the oldest.
+Shadow of the one at the bottom projects over the one above.

 ![notification_1_tip3](assets/components/snackbars/img/06.png)